What is in a Name

 The encounters I had with Imani Spence and Imani Etay in the first two years I moved back home aren’t just synchronicity.
 This feels divine.
 It has made Detroit more sacred, blessing my return with warmth and intention.
 Imani is a place where Black girls gather, hold each other, sage rising.
 Detroit is a home for faith.

 Imani Mixon is a writer, producer and long-form storyteller born and raised in Detroit.
-Her multimedia work centers the experiences of Black women and independent artists.
+Her multimedia work centers on the experiences of Black women and independent artists.

 Imani Mixon | photo by Christian Najjar